Dre Campbell Farm

 7. Natural Predators

-One of the successes of organic gardening is in being able to attract natural enemies.
+One of the successes of organic gardening is attracting natural predators.

-These include lacewings and mites, but the star of these predators is the ladybug.
-Although small and pretty, the lady beetle is a merciless killer of many garden pests.
-Moreover, the thrips predator (Cucumeris) eats thrip eggs and larvae.
+These natural enemies include lacewings and predatory mites, but the star of these predators is the ladybug.
+Although small and pretty, the ladybug kills many garden pests.

 8. Essential Oils

-A few drops of essential oil such as peppermint, lemongrass, rosemary, etc., diluted with water is a powerful spray against all types of bad bugs and insects.
+A few drops of essential oils, diluted with water, can make a powerful spray against bugs and insects.

-A standard recipe is to combine 1 to 2 ounces of essential oil with a gallon of water.
-Spraying the plants thoroughly should kill the pests on contact.
+A standard recipe combines 1 to 2 ounces of essential oil with a gallon of water.
+Spraying the plants with this solution helps to treat thrips.

 9. Vacuuming

-Running a small hand-held vacuum gently along and under the stems and leaves of plants will draw up large numbers of the pests.
+Gently running a small, handheld vacuum along and under the stems and leaves of plants will eliminate the present thrips.

 10. Eliminate Grass and Weeds

-Keeping a clean garden is one way of reducing infestations from unwanted insects.
-As a result, regular cutting and weeding, and clearing up dead leaves or debris will help keep the numbers down.
+Keeping a garden clean is one way to reduce infestations of unwanted insects.
+Regular weeding and clearing up dead leaves or debris will help.

 11. Kaolin Clay

-This natural mineral leaves a grainy residue when applied onto leaves and fruits, which thrips cluster around.
+This natural mineral creates a protective barrier when applied to leaves and fruits.
 However, it must be mixed with water and applied with a sprayer.

-This organic thrips treatment works great for houseplants as well as those on the outside.
+Kaolin clay helps deter thrips from feeding.
+This organic thrips treatment works well for houseplants and those outside.

 12. Pruning